-In recent years, motion-removal-based methods \cite{bogoni2000extending, khan2006ghost, jacobs2008automatic, reinhard2010high, gallo2009artifact, grosch2006fast, oh2014robust,yan2017high,lee2014ghost,yan2019attention} and alignment-based methods \cite{yan2019robust, kalantari2017deep, hafner2014simultaneous, jacobs2008automatic, wu2018deep} have shown their effectiveness for HDR imaging in dynamic scenes.
-For motion-removal-based methods, motion regions are first detected, and then removed in the merging stage.
-Therefore, object motions are not considered in the reconstruction, and ghosting artifacts are reduced in the generated results.
-To accurately detect motion regions, various methods have been proposed, including threshold-based methods \cite{grosch2006fast,khan2006ghost,jacobs2008automatic,gallo2009artifact}, gradient-based methods \cite{zhang2011gradient,lee2018multi}, and low-rank and sparsity-based methods \cite{lee2014ghost, oh2014robust, yan2017high}.
-However, these motion-removal-based methods suffer from two intrinsic limitations.
-Firstly, ghosting artifacts are easily introduced, because of inaccurate motion detection, which seriously degrades the quality of generated HDR images.
-In addition, when the input LDR images contain large-scale motions, a large amount of pixels are removed in the merging processing, which inevitably causes information loss and harms the performance.
-A recent work \cite{yan2019attention} proposed a deep learning-based model with the spatial attention mechanism to avoid information loss in moving regions.
-The unnecessary pixels are suppressed in a soft manner before the merging stage.
-However, ghosting artifacts still appear in the generated images, as shown in \cite{ye2021progressive}.
+Motion-removal-based methods first detect motion regions and then remove them in the merging stage, so object motion is disregarded in the reconstruction, resulting in reduced ghosting artifacts in the generated images.
+To accurately detect motion regions, researchers have proposed several methods, including threshold-based methods \cite{grosch2006fast,khan2006ghost,jacobs2008automatic,gallo2009artifact}, gradient-based methods \cite{zhang2011gradient,lee2018multi}, and low-rank and sparsity-based methods \cite{lee2014ghost, oh2014robust, yan2017high}.
+Firstly, inaccurate motion detection can easily introduce ghosting artifacts, which severely degrade the quality of the generated HDR images.
+Secondly, when the input LDR images contain large-scale motion, a significant number of pixels are removed in the merging process, leading to information loss and poor performance.
+Recently, Yan \etal \cite{yan2019attention} proposed a deep learning-based model with the spatial attention mechanism to avoid information loss in moving regions.
+The model uses a soft suppression method to eliminate unnecessary pixels before the merging stage.
+However, ghosting artifacts still appear in the generated images, as illustrated in \cite{ye2021progressive}.